WFCW Traffic Study

 Questions:

-How is it that the Alderman, who is responsible for this endeavor, has no documentation, plans, studies, surveys, etc to provide that show how this decision came to be?
+How is it that the Alderman, who is responsible for this endeavor, has no documentation, plans, studies, surveys, etc to provide that shows how this decision came to be?

 The 2 community meetings referenced were a) to present the initiation of the Survey and b) to present the results of the Survey.
-Other than the information that was presented in a one-line agenda item October 26th, no other mentions, updates or communications were presented since April 3rd?
+Other than the information that was presented in a one-line agenda item October 26th, no other mentions, updates or communications were presented since April 3rd (beyond whatever happened /discussed during the virtual meeting)

 Who is running this show?